AyushVerma2/surfer/README.md

 2. In the surfer directory run `nohup mvn clean install exec:java &`
 3. Browse to `http://localhost/8080` for the Welcome page

+To update the server if already running:

+1. Pull the latest source in the surfer directory with `git pull`
+2. Find the currently running surfer process with `ps -ax`.
+It should be a process with a resonably high CPU usage and maven in the file path.
+3. Kill the currently running process e.g. `kill 18851`
+4. Run the latest version with `nohup mvn clean install exec:java &` as before

 For production usage, the use of a reverse proxy such as nginx for TLS is recommended.

 Setup: